Sixth-generation fighter: China

-After successfully developing the 5th-generation J-20 stealth fighter, China was then working on the development of a next-generation aircraft.
-In January 2019, Dr. Wang Haifeng, chief designer of the Chengdu Aircraft Corporation (CAC) announced that China had begun pre-research on sixth-generation aircraft, predicting that the program would come to fruition by 2035.
+After successfully developing the 5th-generation J-20 stealth fighter, China began working on the development of next-generation aircraft.
+In January 2019, Wang Haifeng, chief designer of the Chengdu Aircraft Corporation (CAC) announced that China had begun pre-research on sixth-generation aircraft, predicting that aircraft from the programme would enter service by 2035.

 In 2018, Chengdu Aerospace Corporation reportedly submitted eight proposals for the sixth-generation fighter design, and four designs were tested in low-altitude wind tunnels.
 In the same year, Shenyang Aircraft Corporation (SAC) also reportedly developed prototypes for the next-generation aircraft.

 In October 2021, a fighter aircraft with a tailless design was spotted in Chengdu Aircraft Corporation facilities.

 In September 2022, United States Air Force (USAF) General Mark D. Kelly, head of the Air Combat Command (ACC) said China was on track for its sixth-generation fighter program, and that it looked at sixth-generation technology in the same way USAF did in terms of using a ‘system of systems’ approach while offering “exponential” improvements in stealth, processing power, and sensing.
 He added that China saw that the technology allowed for iteration based on open mission systems and that the country's ability to master the advanced levels of stealth required for sixth-generation platforms was part of that iterative approach.

 In February 2023, Aviation Industry Corporation of China (AVIC) shared its six-generation fighter aircraft concept on social media.
 The featured concept included diamond-shaped wings and tailless design, which correlated with earlier images released in various AVIC presentations.

 In November 2024, AVIC released footage of a mockup of the Baidi B-Type (White Emperor) “integrated space-air fighter”.
 Some commentaries believed the mock-up indicated six-generation fighter capabilities, while critics stated claims of space operations capability lack evidence and were "dubious".
 The mock-up was later proved to be a marketing plan for an AVIC-sponsored science fiction novel.